Johnson & Johnson puts up strong profit and revenue in 4Q

 - Facing populist assault, global elites regroup in Davos

-Portions of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on JNJ at https://www.zacks.com/ap/JNJ